jsam/gears/README.md

 ```

 This command will compile the binary and install it into `$GOPATH/bin`.

-## Manifest
+### Add a trigger

-To write a project manifest use the following structure:
+First we need to write a project manifest.
+To write a project manifest following structure can be used:
 ```
 version: 1